naver/fixture-monkey/content/en/docs/generating-objects/instantiate-methods.md

 In this example, we provide a parameter name hint for the productName to be "str" This allows us to use the `set()` function to set the productName to the desired value (in this case "book").

+Although you can set the hint to any name, we recommend that you use the name in the constructor parameter to avoid confusion.
-Note that once the name has been changed using the parameter name hint, you can no longer set it using the field name "productName".
+Also note that once the name has been changed using the parameter name hint, you can no longer set it using the field name "productName".
 ### Generic Objects
 Generic Objects can also be instantiated in a similar way.
 Consider this sample class `GenericObject`: